Seahawks1013/242studentslabs/labs/lab8.md

 **[OBSERVE 7]**
 After every removal, is the BST property preserved?
 How does the in-order output confirm this without drawing the tree?

+Answer: Yes, the BST property is preserved after each removal.
+The in-order output remains sorted each time.
+Since the output is continuously sorted, this confirms that the BST was maintained throughout the removals.

 **[OBSERVE 8]**
 `remove(30)` is a one-child case.
 After inserting `{50,30,70,20,40,60,80,35}` and removing 20, node 30 has only a right child (40), and 40 has a left child (35).